samvictory/samvictory/README.md

 - 👋 Hi, I’m @samvictory
-- 👀 I’m interested in IT development and statistics
+- 👀 I’m interested in IT Development,Mathematics and Statistics.

 <!---